-A URL slug is the part of a webpage’s URL that comes after the domain name and helps identify the page.
-That means it’s the last part of the webpage’s URL.
+A URL slug is the part of a webpage’s URL that comes after your domain name.
+It identifies your page and gives both users and search engines a quick understanding of the content.

 For example, Consider the following URL: